wtsi-hgi/wes-qc/tests/README.md

 python -m unittest test_regression.RegressionTests.test_1_1_load_vcfs_to_mt
 ```

-Unit tests can be executed in any order as they rely on the reference test data stored in a dedicated S3 bucket.
+Regression tests can be executed in any order as they rely on the reference test data stored in a dedicated S3 bucket.

 ## Integration tests
+Before running integration tests, make sure that the `PYSPARK_PYTHON` environment variable is set correctly.

-Similarly to the unit tests, run all integration tests with:
+Similarly to regression tests, run all integration tests with:
 ```Python
 cd integration_tests
 python -m unittest test_integration